7ShredIng/notmuch-vim-ruby/Readme.md

 cleanly.
 If you don't see any errors, it means it's working :)

-#### Mail Gem

-Since libnotmuch library concentrates on things other than handling mail, we need a library to do that, and for Ruby the best library for that is called 'mail'.
-The easiest way to install it is with ruby's gem.
-In most distro's the package is called 'rubygems'.

-Once you have gem, run:

-    % gem install mail

-In some systems gems are installed on a per-user basis by default, so make sure you are running as the same user as the one that installed them.

 #### Actual Vim Plugin

 You first need to install the original vim plugin, or at least have the syntax